industrial-edge/modbus-tcp-connector-getting-started/docs/Installation.md

 Therefore follow these steps:

 - open the Industrial Edge Management (IEM)
-- go to 'Data Connections' > IE Databus
+- go to 'Data Connections' > Databus
 - select the corresponding IED
 - create the topic `ie/#` and a dedicated user with username and password ('edge'/'edge'), set permissions to 'Publish and Subscribe'
 - deploy the configuration and wait for the job to be finished successfully